ekamperi/ekamperi.github.io/_posts/2020-12-31-naive-bayes-classifier-in-tensorflow.md

 {% endhighlight %}

 ### Train the model
-Next, we assign some initial values to the model's parameters, instantiate an Adam optimizer, and call `learn_parameters()` function.
+Next, we assign some initial values to the model's parameters, instantiate an Adam optimizer, and call the `learn_parameters()` function to actually perform the training.

 {% highlight python %}
 {% raw %}